I love camping.

 Self collect also offers you the luxury of not needing to dry the tent if it’s a rainy weekend, you drop it back to us, and we deal with the wet canvas.

-Try before you buy, or even try because you can’t be bothered to dig out your own tent.
+Or even try because you can’t be bothered to dig out your own tent.
 Any which reason is fine by us!

 When you self collect we will give you some instructions, and some bunting (for the campsite show and shine).
 In return we will expect a post erection picture to see how you did and we will ask how long it took you to get it up – no puns intended!